swiip81/create_thehive_alert/README.md

  - Some types like `ip`, `email` and `url` are easy detected by testing values with regexp
  - Some fields names that are defined by the siem compatibility model are also moved to the right type
 Default category is `other` if no match is done
+ - Your additionnal types defined during the setup phase are used by this option
 Original field name is added in the description fields that is available by going into the observable from the case.

 ## Debug